 It also has an optical heart-rate sensor (light from the sensor penetrates the skin to estimate heart rate).
 This measures your heart rate throughout the day and calculates various metrics for you, including the average heart rate while you’re walking, your Heart Rate Variability (HRV) and heart rate during a workout, and Breathe (guided breathing) sessions.

-The Series 5 also offers all of these features, while earlier models have some, but not all (not the ECG feature, for example).
+The Apple Watch Series 6 and Series 5 also offer all of these features, while earlier models have some, but not all (not the ECG feature, for example).

 However, Apple Watches are also very expensive.
-Read our reviews of the Apple Watch Series 4 with GPS (£329), Apple Watch Series 4 GPS + cellular (£399) and the Apple Watch Series 5 (£379) to find out if they impressed us in other respects.
+Read our reviews of the latest Apple Watches – the Apple Watch Series 6 (from £379) and Apple Watch SE (from £269) – to see if they impressed us overall.

 Other smartwatches for tracking heart health

 If you don’t want to spend that much, or you’re not an iPhone user, there are other watches available with heart health features.

 The Fitbit Sense (£130) has a number of heart rate features to rival Apple.
 It has standard heart rate monitoring, it can take ECGs and it combines your heart rate data with skin temperature sensor readings to report on your stress levels.

 The Withings Move ECG is the first analogue watch with an ECG feature – and, at £108, it costs a fair bit less than an Apple Watch.

 And the Withings Scanwatch (above; £208) is a hybrid smartwatch offering notifications for atypical heart rate, ECGs, detection for sleep apnoea (a condition in which your breathing stops and starts, often associated with high blood pressure, heart failure or a stroke).